Types of Quartz: 7 Spooky Varieties

 Don’t fear skeletons and phantoms.
 Collect them!
 The weirder, the better!
 Each tells a story of growth and misgrowth within the quartz crystal family.

-This story about spooky types of quartz crystals appeared in Rock & Gem magazine.
+This story about spooky types of quartz appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story and photos by Jim Brace-Thompson.

 LEAVE A REPLY